sblum55/SAM-SIMON-CHALLENGE/README.md

 - make final sounds for when player wins or loses
 - add on another player
 - add a timer for how long player has to guess sequence
 - Computer area purely random with Math.random
+- make game add one addtional sequence new rounds (ex: start with 1 push one round one and 2 on round 2)